 The reality of being a photographer or “artist” today is that it is a struggle.
 What is it that would make a person pursue this mission?
 I don’t know how many times I have been told that I am envied, only thirty seconds later to be told how stupid I am.
 Lazy.
 Get a real job.
 What is a real job by the way?
-Waking up at 5 am, dreading another day at the office?
+Waking up at 5 am, dreading another day at the office and in the cubicle?
 You’re right, that is as real as it gets.
 And completely not for me.

 There is an indescribable urge in my gut 99% of my waking hours.
 It is almost an unrest.
 A tension.
 There is something inside that needs to come out, and no I’m not talking about needing to use the loo.
 I see things, feel things, and want to show my world vision to others, because the reality of life is that no one sees this place exactly the same.
 Some people just have more of an urge to convey their unique vision to others.

-I could sit here and write some professional hoopla about all the publications, all the awards, all recognition I have achieved, and yeah, you might be impressed, but what the heck does that have to do with me?
-I am talking about the real me.
+I could sit here and write some professional historical hoopla about ALL the publications, ALL the awards, ALL recognition I have achieved, and yeah, you might be impressed, but what the heck does that have to do with you?
+I want to speak to you about the real me.
 The guy who loves his family to death, but doesn’t necessarily always show it.
-The guy who is moody-happy one minute and smashing the watchamajigger the next.
-The guy who heads off to cloud nine when on a triple shot, 12 ounce, low-fat mocha.
+The guy who is moody and uses that emotion to further push his creative thought process.
+The guy who heads off to cloud nine when on a quad shot, 12 ounce, mocha.
 Or who wakes up like a five year old when it is a huge powder day ready to, in youth speak, “crush it”.
 Yes I am a professional photographer.
 Full-time.
 No joke.
 You know what, there are tons of us, and many of us are amazing artists.
-I am in good company.
+I am in good company and in good competition.

-There is no doubt I love what I do.
+There is no doubt that I love what I do.
 I am willing to do it 20 hours a day 365 days a year.
 I am a slave to my art, and driven to continue building a professional reputation.
 I want my clients to be happy.
-I want to grow with them and because of them.
+I want to grow with you and because of you.
 That is how you truly become a qualified professional.
 I love the journey.
 I love creating and being creative.
-I love both following a client’s direction and suggesting something that they have never thought of.
+I love both following your direction and suggesting something that you may have never thought of.
 Although working through the toughest of times is never easy, it too is a reality of being a business owner.
-And that too will promote growth and stimulate creativity.
+And that too promotes growth and stimulates creativity.

 I have looked at so many other websites during the creation of this one.
 I have read all those bios on all those other sites, “so and so has achieved this, they worked with so and so, become such and such.”
-That is all great, but who are you as a person?
-Can we even talk to you, or does your ego bounce off of the door jambs on the way in?
+That is all great, but who are they as people?
+Can we even talk to them, or does their ego bounce off of the door jambs on the way in?